craig1123/chameleon-game/README.md

     - preferences option to gain 1pt if you guessed the chameleon correctly
   - if the chameleon is caught, but guesses correctly: chameleon - 1pts, everyone else - 0pts
   - if the chameleon is caught and doesn't guess the secret word: chameleon - 0pts, everyone else - 2pts (preferences option for 1pt)
+  - Design for score.
+I'm thinking to put the score right next to name.
+Put names around the card in the middle.
-- First person to 5 wins!
+- First person to 5 wins! (default, more in host preferences)
 - Restart games

 ## How To Play

 https://www.youtube.com/watch?v=3IEEUcG0nSo